 Goblin Valley State Park

-Located in Utah’s famous Castle Country, Goblin Valley State Park is one of the more aptly named places on the planet.
+Located in the heart of Utah’s famous Castle Country, Goblin Valley State Park is one of the more aptly named places on the planet.
+It is home to some of the most unusual and captivating geological formations that you’ll find anywhere.

-If you’re an avid hiker, there are some dynamite slot canyons to explore.
-ATV’s aren’t allowed in the park itself but there are some fantastic routes for riders and bikers outside the park.
-And in the public lands west of the park, you’ll also find backpacking and horseback riding.
+If you are an avid hiker, there are some dynamite slot canyons to explore along with some fun trails.
+ATV’s aren’t allowed in the park itself but there are some fantastic routes for riders and bikers outside the park nearby.
+In the public lands west of the park, you’ll also find backpacking and horseback riding opportunities.

 Discovering a vantage point just west of what is now Goblin Valley, they were blown away by what they saw.
-A valley of rock formations in alien shapes.
-And five buttes.
-All enclosed by weather-sculpted cliffs.
+They observed a valley of rock formations in alien shapes.
+There were also five buttes.
+All of this was enclosed by weather-sculpted cliffs.

 Can You Stay Here?